Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Hardware specifications: TP-Link’s upcoming Wi-Fi 6 standalone routers

-(*) Due to local regulations on the spectrum, the 5 GHz band of the EU version cannot have 240MHz channel bandwidth and have approximately 67% of bandwidth compared to the corresponding US versions.
+(*) Due to local regulations on the spectrum, the 5 GHz band of the EU version cannot have 240MHz channel bandwidth and has approximately 67% of bandwidth compared to the corresponding US versions.

 Two TP-Link Wi-Fi 7 Omada business access points: The fun of DIY mesh continues